Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-We observe hallmarks of crystallization of droplets within the cluster into a near-hexagonal lattice as the cluster steadily moves at low to moderate velocities in channel sections of a constant width, both in the wider and narrower fragments of the channel.
-This is illustrated by the fate of the cluster presented in Fig. 1b (snapshots at time $t=$ 1.07, 3.87, 7.63 and 15.73 s; see also SM2) subjected to the external rate of flow of 8 ml/h.
-We find high values (0.75-0.92) of the cluster-averaged orientational order parameter $G_3$ \cite{Montessori2021} defined for each droplet $i$ as $G_{3}(i) = \frac{1}{N_i}\sum^{N_i}_{j=1}|\textrm{cos}(3 \theta_{ij})|$, where $N_i$ is the number of neighbours of the droplet $i$ and $\theta_{ij}$ is the bond angle centered at droplet $i$ with arms pointing to the centers of 2 droplets neighbouring droplet $i$ and each other ($j$ labels such pairs, see the inset in Fig. 1c). $G_3$ is known to be a measure of hexagonal order\cite{Montessori2021}, in particular, $G_3 = 1$ for a perfect hexagonal lattice (Fig. 1c).
-As the cluster enters a widening or narrowing (Fig. 1b, SM2, $t=$ 6.33 s and 9.03 s), the resultant change of shape of the cluster is accompanied by a destruction of its hexagonal structure and a corresponding decrease in $G_3$, which we refer to as 'melting'.
-The loss of order is accompanied by a solid-fluid transition as signified by the increased frequency of T1 processes \cite{Cox2003}, i.e. rearrangements in which neighbouring droplets swap adjacent neighbours (Fig. 1d).
+We observe crystallization of droplets into a near-hexagonal lattice in the wide fragments of the channel when the clusters move at a constant velocity.
+The evolution of the cluster in Fig. 1b under an external flow rate of 8 ml/h illustrates this phenomenon.
+To quantify the level of droplet ordering we analyze the cluster-averaged orientational order parameter $G_3$ \cite{Montessori2021} defined for each droplet $i$ as $G_{3,i} = \frac{1}{N_i}\sum^{N_i}_{j=1}|\textrm{cos}(3 \theta_{ij})|$, where $N_i$ is the number of neighbours of the droplet $i$ and $\theta_{ij}$ is the bond angle centered at droplet $i$ with arms pointing to the centers of two droplets neighbouring droplet $i$ and each other ($j$ labels such pairs, see the inset in Fig. 1c). $G_3$ is known to be the measure of hexagonal order \cite{Montessori2021}, in particular, $G_3 = 1$ for a perfect hexagonal lattice (Fig. 1c).
+We also observe that the local arrangements of droplets during transfer through the wider sections remain mostly unchanged, with only individual T1 processes \cite{Petit2015} (i.e. swapping of neighbours between droplets; see the inset in Fig. 1d for illustration).
+Note that apart from a classical swapping of neighbours between 4 droplets (as shown in the inset in Fig. 1d), we also consider a T1 process a rearrangement in which a droplet enters or leaves the rim, therefore affecting the order of droplets in the rim.
+Later in the text we refer to the former type of rearrangement as a `T1 process in the interior' and to the latter as a `T1 process in the rim'.
+As the cluster enters a widening or narrowing (see Figs. 1b- 1c), we observe a rheological solid-fluid transition.
+This is signified by the increased frequency of T1 processes occurring in parallel with the change of the shape of the cluster.
+We refer to this process as `melting'.
+The internal hexagonal structure is destroyed and $G_3$ correspondingly decreases.